 You may be able to get late payments and collection accounts removed from your credit report by disputing them.
 Contact all three major credit reporting bureaus and dispute each account.

-The credit bureau will launch an investigation and has 30 days to validate the account or it must be removed from your report by law.
+When you file a dispute, the credit bureau will launch an investigation and has 30 days to validate the account, or it must be removed from your report by law.